pylint-dev/pylint/doc/development_guide/contributor_guide/governance.rst

 How to become a maintainer ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Create a pylint plugin, then migrate it to the 'pylint-dev' github organization.
 - Take ownership of a part of the code that is not maintained well at the moment or that you contributed personally (if we feel we can't merge something without your review, you're going to be able to merge those yourself soon).